Andrey Rostovtsev: Biography

 The area of professional interests is Particle physics and Neutrino astronomy.
 Andrey Rostovtsev is the author of several hundred papers on particle physics, one of the most cited Russian authors of papers on experimental physics at particle accelerators.
 Member of the Corps of Physics Experts.

-In 1997 he defended his doctoral thesis "Experimental study of hadron interactions of a photon using the H1 detector at the GERA accelerator".
+In 1997 he defended his doctoral thesis "Experimental study of hadron interactions of a photon using the H1 detector at the HERA accelerator".

 In 2011, after ITEP was transferred under the control of the Kurchatov Institute, published a number of critical statements in defense of the institute, against the dominance of incompetent representatives of the new administration and the bureaucratization of science in general.
 Together with Vladimir Uralov, he founded the Internet project "Save ITEP".
 For criticism of the administration of the institute, he was fired from ITEP at the end of 2013.

 After his dismissal from ITEP, he started working at the RAS Institute for Information Transmission Problems, Laboratory "Quantum physics and information".